 A big part of getting organized for the new year is getting your finances in order.
 This is especially important if you have some financial goals you’re working toward next year (which most of us do) such as saving for a home or a vacation or working to pay off debt.

 Recently I wrote a post about creating a financial plan for the new year, which would be a great resource to use when updating your budget!

 Declutter Your Home

 The new year is a great time to tackle all of the clutter that has built up in your home over the last year, and even long before.
-This one is a tad easier for me because I have moved twice in the past two years, meaning the decluttering has been sort of a natural process (and since my last move was into a studio apartment, the decluttering was pretty non-negotiable).
+This one is a tad easier for me because I have moved a few times in the last few years, meaning the decluttering has been sort of a natural process.

 Decluttering and minimizing can be a pretty daunting process, but it sure feels good once you start making progress!
 I have a few questions I ask myself to help me declutter, and it helps me decide whether or not I really need each item.

 When it comes to clutter, one of the most frustrating types to deal with is paper clutter!
 It piles up so quickly with everything from bills to receipts to employment information.
 I’ve found that the best solution for myself to avoid allowing paper clutter to take over my life is to digitize everything and toss the physical copies.